YassineBouriga/Real-time-Insights-from-Social-Media-Data/README.md

 ## Conclusion :

 To conclude, this can allow us to get an understanding of the "category" of people interested in this topic (clustering).
-We could also analyze the device type used by the Twitteratis, tweet['source'], to answer questions like, "Does owning an Apple compared to Andorid influences people's propensity towards this trend?".
+We could also analyze the device type used by the Twitter users, to answer questions like, "Does owning an Apple compared to Andorid influences people's propensity towards this trend?".

 ## Libraries used :